 - Dawghouse is the student lounge area on the first floor of the Mattress Factory

 In general, avoid unnecessary capitalization.
 Resist the urge to capitalize words that you think are important.
 Capital letters anywhere except at the beginning of the sentence cause readers to stop or slow down.
 It’s faster and easier for them to read with fewer capitals.

-- Chancellor Chan
+- Chancellor Pagano